Data binding in Angular Dropdown Tree component

 Local data

-To bind local data to the Dropdown Tree, you can assign a JavaScript object array to the dataSource
+To bind local data to the Dropdown Tree, assign an array of JavaScript objects to the dataSource property.

 -